IBM/cognos-dancing-dashboard/README.md

   ![Img](https://github.com/IBM/cognos-dancing-dashboard/blob/master/images/upload_Success.jpg)

-- The code provided in this reposiory creates a custom widget for use in dashboards.
+- The code provided in this repository creates a custom widget for use in dashboards.
 Hence, a new icon gets created for this newly created Custom Widget on successful upload of the Custom Widget zip file as shown in screenshot.
+This you can verify later as it appears in the dashboard console.

   ![Img](https://github.com/IBM/cognos-dancing-dashboard/blob/master/images/cw_icon.jpg)